-Alex Chinneck is a British sculptor known for creating temporary public artworks.
-He was educated at Bedford Modern School, where his father taught PE.
-He had ambitions to become a cricketer, having captained his school team at the county level, before his interest in art at the age of 16.
+British sculptor Alex Chinneck is known for creating temporary works of art.
+He attended the Modern Bedford School, where his father taught sports.
+He had ambitions to become a cricketer, captaining his school team at the district level, before getting interested in the arts at 16.

-After initially focusing on small sculptures, influenced by House designed by Rachel White read and the work of Richard Wilson, Chinneck started working on large-scale designs.
-Most of Chinneck’s installations feature across Greater London.
-His early works include Telling the Truth Through False Teeth (2012), where the artist used 1,248 pieces of glass to create 312 identically smashed windows across the derelict facade of a factory in Hackney.
+After focusing on small sculptures, influenced by the House designed by Rachel White and by Richard Wilson, Chinneck began work on large-scale designs.
+Most of the features of the Chinneck installation in Greater London.
+His early works included Telling the Truth Through False Teeth (2012), in which Alex used 1,248 pieces of glass to create 312 identical windows throughout the factory façade in Hackney.

-From the Knees of my Nose to the Belly of my Toes (2013) in Margate where Chinneck created the illusion that the entire facade of the house had slid into the garden, and Under the Weather but Over the Moon (2013), a commercial property situated on Blackfriars Road created to look as if it had become completely inverted.
-For his work in Hackney, local residents have described Chinneck as the “Banksy of Glass”.\
+In Margate, The artworks are fantastic creatures, like Under the Weather, Over the Moon, and From Knees – my Nose to the Belly – my Toes in 2013.
+Alex creates the illusion the entire facade of the House has slid into the garden, a commercial property located on Blackfriars Street, made as if it were entirely upside down.
+For his work on Hackney, residents described Chinneck as “Banksy of Glass.”

 More, Alex’s recent works include Take my Lightning but Don’t Steal My Thunder (2014), a building located in Convent Garden designed to appear as if it is floating in the air, and A Pound of Flesh for 50p (2014), the House on Southwark Street is made of 7,500 slowly melting paraffin wax bricks.
 Pick Yourself Up & Pull Yourself Together (2015), at the installation, sees Vauxhall Corsa being hung upside down in the car park’s South bank Center.
 Guardian called Chinneck a “master of architectural illusion.”